Skip to content

 More SDK than wrapper

 Pulsefire is the recommended Nexar alternative.
-Async, type safe, idiomatic and completley wraps all Riot Games APIs.
+Async, type safe, idiomatic and completely wraps all Riot Games APIs.

-Nexar was created as a simpler (and "League only") Pulsefire alternative, focusing on developer experience (helper functions, robust models, doc strings galore, and usage examples).
+Nexar was created as a simple, League-only Pulsefire alternative, focusing on developer experience (helper functions, robust models, doc strings galore, and usage examples).
 It's heavily inspired by Pulsefire's predicate library, Pyot.